A concise frictional contact formulation based on surface potentials and isogeometric discretization: Numerical examples

 Figs.~\ref{f:symmetry}b-h show the simulation results computed with the two-half-pass version of the proposed formulation.
 The results show the deformed configurations (Figs.~\ref{f:symmetry}b-c), errors in the stress invariant $I_1=\tr\bsig$ (Figs.~\ref{f:symmetry}d-e), and the distribution of the contact tractions (Figs.~\ref{f:symmetry}f-g).
 The simulations consider a low friction coefficient $\mu=0.1$ versus a high one $\mu=0.6$, as well as a small number of load steps ($n_{{u}}=20$) versus a large one ($n_{{u}}=200$).

 Compared to \citet{spbf}, the present formulation yields the relative difference in the net tangential contact force\footnote{computed by averaging the tangential contact traction over the reference surface.} of $1.5\%$ ($n_{{u}}=20$) and $0.3\%$ ($n_{{u}}=200$) (see Figs.~\ref{f:symmetry}f-g).
 The computational efficiency of the present formulation is improved by $1.1\%$ in the contact element routine due to the less complex implementation.
-Further, from Figs.~\ref{f:symmetry}f-g, the proposed formulation is shown to be less sensitive to load step sizes compared to \citet{spbf}.
+Further, from Figs.~\ref{f:symmetry}f-g, the proposed formulation is shown to be less sensitive to the load step size compared to the formulation of \citet{spbf}.
 This reflects the fact that the sliding direction $\btau$ is chosen here more accurately as shown in Sec.~\ref{s:coulombfr}.